 SENDART will listen to your views, however, the starting point for them will be whether there is suitable provision within local and neighbouring-maintained schools.
 They will take into account what provision your child needs and the cost of the placement.
 For information about independent and non-maintained special schools in England visit the The National Association of Independent Schools and Non-Maintained Special Schools website:

-National Association of Independent Schools & Non-Maintained Special Schools website (external website)
+National Association of Independent Schools and Non-Maintained Special Schools (external website)

 Can I ask for a residential special school?

 A residential school may be considered where there is multi-agency agreement that your child has severe or multiple SEN, or medical needs that cannot be met in local day provision.

 List of approved independent special institutions (known as Section 41)